Key Specifications of Waterson Spring Loaded Door Hinges Include:

 Waterson Spring Loaded Door Hinge Applications

-- Fire-rated doors
+- Fire-rated corridor and stairwell doors (NFPA 80 compliant)

-- Garage doors
+- Garage-to-house interior fire doors

-- Screen doors
+- Screen doors and storm doors

-- Hotel and hospitality doors
+- Exterior residential and commercial entry doors

 - Classroom and institutional doors